colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 ## 1) Create CNAME records for Class B redirection on WebFaction

 If you like using “www” in URLs, then this may not concern you.
-But we at CSF don’t like using “www”.
-We prefer a Class B redirect.
-In other words, we want site visitors to land at `https://domain.tld` (no www), whether they add “www” in the URL or not.
+But if you don’t like using ‘www’, then a Class B redirect is what you need.
+In other words, you want site visitors to land at `https://domain.tld` (no www), whether they add “www” in the URL or not.

 To set up a Class B situation on WebFaction, you must have a CNAME record in the WebFaction dashboard, **in addition** to using mode_rewrite in the app’s _.htaccess_ file to handle the Class B redirection.